The MUlti Vessel Interactive Trainer

 Custom Simulator Scenarios

 One of the most useful functions available in the MuVIT platform is the ability to build custom scenarios.
-In order to use this function, a separate program called the Mission Editor is included.
-Using the Mission Editor, you can set the same criteria as in the Free Roam mode with additional capabilities such as waypoints, weather that changes as the scenario progresses, autonomous vessels, and criteria for success.
+In order to allow you to build custom scenarios, a separate program called the Mission Editor is included.
+Using the Mission Editor, you can set the same criteria as in the Free Roam mode with additional capabilities such as waypoints, weather that changes as the scenario advances and autonomous vessels including commercial ships which must be accounted for during navigation.

-Another feature of the Mission Editor is the ability to define waypoints.
+An additional feature of the Mission Editor is the ability to define waypoints.
 This allows MuVIT to be used for enhancing both Piloting and Advanced Piloting courses.
-When waypoints are defined, they can be used for conventional navigation or to trigger a number of events such as weather changes or instructions to the next waypoint.
+When waypoints are defined, they can be used for conventional navigation or to trigger a number of events such as weather changes or instructions regarding the next steps that should be taken.

-MuVIT, with its many tools and features, provides for a robust collection of scenarios and environments which will be useful for enhancing the classroom experience.
+MuVIT, with its many tools and features, provides for a robust collection of activities and environments which will be useful for enhancing the classroom experience.